ReznoRMichael/hollow-knight-completion-check/README.md

   ✅ Fixed incorrect display of Soul orbs amount for early HK save file versions (like 1.0.0.6).
   ✅ Fixed not cleaning text area and file input after page refresh (Firefox).
   ✅ Added Secret data information at the bottom of the tool.

+  — **(New) Game Status** additions:
+  ✅ addition: Detailed Extended Completion.
+Shows the true game completion by counting basically everything in the program.

   — **(New) Hunter's Journal** additions/changes/fixes:
   ✅ change + addition: now showing all 146 base entries needed for Keen/True Hunter achievements (with partial completion and number of kills left).
 The most commonly missed entries are shown at the top.
 Entries that are not required are in a separate section: Optional Journal Entries.